Report Scope

 Learn More

-This report is part of a suite of disclosures and resources through which we share updates on our performance and progress, including:
+This report is part of a suite of disclosures and resources through which we share updates on performance and progress, including:

 Forward-Looking Information

-Although the Company believes the predictions, forecasts, expectations and conclusions reflected in the forward-looking information are reasonable, it can provide no assurance that such matters will prove correct.
 Readers are urged to consider the risks, uncertainties and assumptions carefully in evaluating the forward-looking information and are cautioned not to place undue reliance on such forward-looking information.
 The forward-looking information in this document reflects the Company’s current expectations and is subject to change.
 The Company does not undertake to update any forward-looking statements that may be made by or on behalf of the Company other than as required by applicable securities laws.

 Non-GAAP Financial Measures & Financial Metrics

-Earnings before interest, taxes, depreciation and amortization (“EBITDA”) is calculated as net earnings, before finance costs (net of finance income), income tax expense, depreciation and amortization of intangibles.
+Earnings before interest, taxes, depreciation and amortization (“EBITDA”) is calculated as net earnings before finance costs (net of finance income), income tax expense, depreciation and amortization of intangibles.

-For a more complete description of Empire’s non-GAAP measures and metrics, please see Empire’s MD&A for the fiscal year ending May 6, 2023.
+For a more complete description of Empire’s non-GAAP measures and metrics, please see Empire’s MD&A for the fiscal year ending May 3, 2025.